frugalResolution/WebWriter/README.md

 ## Getting started

+Installation:

+1.Unzip the Project Folder
+2.Open Terminal or Command Prompt(Cmd) inside the folder and Execute the Following Commands:

+`pip install -r requirements.txt`
+`cd App`
+`streamlit run Page-1.py`

+Note: Make Sure Python is Installed in Your System and should be added to path Variables.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!